6 more victims, including 2 children, found at Surfside condo collapse site, death toll at 18

 SURFSIDE, FLA.
 (WSVN) - Rescuers have found six additional victims at the site of a partial collapse of a condominium building in Surfside.

-Wednesday morning, Miami-Dade Mayor Daniella Levine Cava announced that four bodies had been found in the rubble overnight.
+Thursday night, officials Miami-Dade Mayor Daniella Levine Cava announced that another body four bodies had been found in the rubble overnight.
 By Wednesday evening, crews had found two more bodies.
 The discoveries bring the total number of dead to 18.

 Cava also said that two of the victims found were children, aged 4 and 10.